ruricolist/cloture/README.md

 Cloture is an implementation of Clojure in Common Lisp.
 It is designed above all to interoperate well with Common Lisp; Clojure is read by the Lisp reader and Clojure namespaces are Lisp packages.

-Cloture is in very early (pre-alpha) stages, but it has progressed far enough to load a (lightly edited) version of [clojure.test](test.clj), allowing the [test suite][] to actually be written in Clojure.
+Cloture is in very early (pre-alpha) stages, but it has progressed far enough to load [clojure.test](test.clj), allowing the [test suite][] to actually be written in Clojure.

 Work so far has been focused on the critical path to get real Clojure code working in CL.
 But if there is interest from Clojurists I may work toward making it a more complete Clojure implementation.

+## Clojure vs. ClojureScript

+Cloture is closer to Clojure than to ClojureScript.
+Among other things, the plan is to support Clojure’s concurrency primitives (`atom`, `ref`, `agent`, `future`, `promise`).
+However, Cloture follows ClojureScript in making exclusive use of protocols - interfaces are not used or supported.
+Protocol names are also derived from ClojureScript.

 ## A note about FSet